cerpus/Edlib/sourcecode/docs/docs.edlib.com/docs/community/contributing.md

 # Contributing

+Cerpus welcomes contributions to our [open source projects on Github](https://github.com/cerpus/Edlib).
+When contributing, please follow the [Cerpus Community Code of Conduct](CODE_OF_CONDUCT.md).

+## Issues

+Feel free to submit [issues and enhancement](https://github.com/cerpus/Edlib/issues) requests.

-## Git commit messages
+## Contributing

+Please refer to each project's style and contribution guidelines for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+### Git Commit Messages

 To speed up the review process and to keep the logs tidy, we recommend the following simple rules on how to write good commit messages:

-### Summary line
+#### Summary Line

 - It should contain less than 50 characters.
 It is best to make it short.
-- Introduce what has changed, using imperatives: fix, add, modify, and so forth.
+- Introduce what has changed, using imperatives: *fix*, *add*, *modify*, and so forth.

-### Description
+#### Description

 - Add extra explanation if you feel it will help others to understand the summary content.
 - If you want, use bullet points (each bullet beginning with a hyphen or an asterisk).